American Greetings: Private corporation

 Scheible had been replaced by John Compton as chairman.
 On March 1, 2019, the retiring CEO Beeder was replaced by Joe Arcuri.
-Partially owned Schurman Retail Group announced in January 2020 that it would close all of its stores and filed for Chapter 11 bankruptcy, including its American Greetings locations.
+In January 2020, partially owned Schurman Retail Group filed for Chapter 11 bankruptcy, resulting in the closing of all of its stores, including American Greetings locations.

 Gibson Greetings

 Acquired in 1999, Gibson was founded by brothers George, Robert, Samuel and Stephen in 1855 as Gibson & Company, Lithographers in Cincinnati.
 It eventually began making greeting cards in 1860s and 1870s, sold to brother George as Gibson Arts in 1883 and Gibson Greeting Cards Inc. in 1960.
-After being under RCA Corporation and other owners was sold to American Greetings.
+One of Gibson's most notable greeting card writers was Helen Steiner Rice.
+After being under RCA Corporation and other owners it was sold to American Greetings.

 Units

 American Greetings operates with four divisions: